exAClior/Floquetify/meas_weight.typ

 = News

-Floquet Code has high threshold
+Floquet Code has good quality
-- Threshold of $0.2% - 0.3%$ without native weight-2 measurement compare to $0.5% - 0.7%$ for surface code (why is there a range?) @Gidney2021
+- Threshold of $0.2% - 0.3%$ without native weight-2 measurement compare to $0.5% - 0.7%$ for surface code  @Gidney2021
 - Thershold of $1.5% - 2.0%$ with native weight-measurements @Gidney2021
 - $6.4%$ on photonic platform @Hilaire2024
 -	$k/n arrow.r 1/2$ on qudit codes @Tanggara2024
 - $5.6x$ fewer physical qubits are needed to implement Floquet code at depolarizing noise of $0.1%$ @Higgott2023

 = Steps

+== Overview of Quantum Error Correction

+- Quantum error correction consists of encoding, syndrome extraction, error detection and correction.

+- Quantum Error Correction is determined by encoding method and error syndromes.

+- Floquet code differs from static code in syndrome extraction

+== Encoding

+- Encoding process is a linear map of input logical state from a smaller Hiblert space to a subspace of larger Hilbert space.
+- Errors map states from one subspace to another.

+#figure(image("img/encoding_pic.png",width:70%))

+=== Static Code: Repetition Code
+- Encoding: $ket(0) arrow.r ket(000)$ and $ket(1) arrow.r ket(111)$
+- Protects from $X$ error but not $Z$ error

+#figure(image("img/repetition_code.png",width:70%))

+#pagebreak()

+=== Floquet Code:

+== Syndrome Extraction

+- Syndrome extraction is the process of determining which subspace the state is in.

+#pagebreak()

+=== Static Code: Shor-style Measurement
+#figure(image("img/shor-style-meas.png",width:50%))

+=== Floquet Code: Weight-2 Measurement
+how is it equivalent to static code syndrome measurement?

+== Error Correction

 = Conclusion

+What are needed to define a Floquet code?

+Floquet code has comparable quality as surface code but requires lower connectivity on hardware

 = Helper Slides